Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UISupport.md

 If your application uses gamepads and joysticks as an input, you can use the [navigation Actions](#navigation-type-input) to operate the UI.
 However, it usually involves extra work to make the UI work well with navigation.
 An alternative way to operate the UI is to allow gamepads and joysticks to drive the cursor from a "virtual mouse cursor".

-> **Note:**
->While pointer input generated from a `VirtualMouseInput` component is received in UI Toolkit, the `VirtualMouseInput` component is not officially supported for use with [UI Toolkit](#ui-toolkit-support).
-At the moment, it only works in combination with the [Unity UI](https://docs.unity3d.com/Manual/com.unity.ugui.html) system.
+The Input System package provides a **Virtual Mouse** component for this purpose.

+> **Note**: This component is only compatible with the [Unity UI](https://docs.unity3d.com/Manual/com.unity.ugui.html) (uGUI) system, and not UI Toolkit.

-To see an example of a [VirtualMouseInput](../api/UnityEngine.InputSystem.UI.VirtualMouseInput.html) setup, see the [Gamepad Mouse Cursor sample](Installation.md#installing-samples) included with the Input System package.
+To see an example of the Virtual Mouse in a project, see the [Gamepad Mouse Cursor sample](Installation.md#installing-samples) included with the Input System package.

-To set this up, follow these steps:
+### Using the Virtual Mouse component

+To set up the Virtual Mouse component with the Unity UI system:

-1. Create a UI `GameObject` with an `Image` component.
-This represents a software mouse cursor.
-Then, add it as a child of the `Canvas` that the cursor should operate on.
-Set the anchor position of the GameObject's `RectTransform` to the bottom left.
-Make it the last child of the `Canvas` so that the cursor draws on top of everything else.
+1. Create a UI GameObject with an **Image** component.
+This GameObject is the mouse pointer.
+It can help to rename it "_Pointer_".
+2. Parent the pointer GameObject as a child of your **Canvas** GameObject that contains the UI which the cursor should operate on.
+3. Set the anchor position of the GameObject's `RectTransform` to the bottom left.
+4. Ensure your pointer GameObject is the last child of the Canvas so that the cursor draws on top of everything else.
-2. Add a [VirtualMouseInput](../api/UnityEngine.InputSystem.UI.VirtualMouseInput.html) component to the GameObject.
-Then, link the `Image` component to the `Cursor Graphic` property, and the `RectTransform` of the cursor GameObject to the `Cursor Transform` property.
+5. Add a **Virtual Mouse** component to the GameObject.
+6. Drag the **Image** component of the pointer GameObject into the **Cursor Graphic** field of the Virtual Mouse component.
+7. Drag the **Rect Transform** component of the pointer GameObject to the **Cursor Transform** field of the Virtual Mouse component.
-3. If you want the virtual mouse to control the system mouse cursor, set [Cursor Mode](../api/UnityEngine.InputSystem.UI.VirtualMouseInput.html#UnityEngine_InputSystem_UI_VirtualMouseInput_cursorMode) to `Hardware Cursor If Available`.
-In this mode, the `Cursor Graphic` is hidden when a system `Mouse` is present and you use [Mouse.WarpCursorPosition](../api/UnityEngine.InputSystem.Mouse.html#UnityEngine_InputSystem_Mouse_WarpCursorPosition_UnityEngine_Vector2_) to move the system mouse cursor instead of the software cursor.
-The transform linked through `Cursor Transform` is not updated in that case.
+8. If you want the virtual mouse to control the system mouse cursor, set [Cursor Mode](../api/UnityEngine.InputSystem.UI.VirtualMouseInput.html#UnityEngine_InputSystem_UI_VirtualMouseInput_cursorMode) to **Hardware Cursor If Available**.
+In this mode, the **Cursor Graphic** is hidden when a system mouse is present and you use [Mouse.WarpCursorPosition](../api/UnityEngine.InputSystem.Mouse.html#UnityEngine_InputSystem_Mouse_WarpCursorPosition_UnityEngine_Vector2_) to move the system mouse cursor instead of the software cursor.
+The transform linked through **Cursor Transform** is not updated in that case.
-4. To configure the input to drive the virtual mouse, either add  bindings on the various actions (such as `Stick Action`), or enable `Use Reference` and link existing actions from an `.inputactions` asset.
+9. To configure the input to drive the virtual mouse, either add  bindings on the various actions (such as **Stick Action**), or enable **Use Reference** and link existing actions from an Input Actions asset.

 > **Important:**
->Make sure that the UI Input Module component on the UI's `EventSystem` does not receive navigation input from the same devices that feed into `VirtualMouseInput`.
-If, for example, `VirtualMouseInput` is set up to receive input from gamepads, and `Move`, `Submit`, and `Cancel` on `InputSystemUIInputModule` are also linked to the gamepad, then the UI receives input from the gamepad on two channels.
+> Make sure the UI Input Module component on the UI's **Event System** does not receive navigation input from the same devices that feed into the Virtual Mouse component.
+If, for example, the Virtual Mouse component is set up to receive input from gamepads, and `Move`, `Submit`, and `Cancel` on the UI Input Module are also linked to the gamepad, then the UI receives input from the gamepad on two channels.

 ![VirtualMouseInput](Images/VirtualMouseInput.png)